Thresholds

 They describe the degree of openness, steadiness, and internal capacity available while you are inside it.

-They are ways of recognizing what has become easier to hold without strain.
+They are ways of recognizing what has become easier to remain with without strain.

 What changes is not the Field itself, but what can be lived there cleanly.